migtools/mig-operator/docs/usage/ObjectStorage.md

 ## Object Storage Setup

-CAM components use S3 object storage as temporary scratch space when performing migrations.
-This storage can be any object storage that presents an `S3 like` interface.
-Currently, we have tested AWS S3, Noobaa, and Minio.
+CAM components use object storage as temporary scratch space when performing migrations.
+This document covers the process of setting up compatible Object Storage to use with CAM on the provider of your choice.
+The Object Storage credentials obtained from this document are needed for *configuring CAM Replication Repositories*.

+### Supported Providers

+- **S3 Bucket** *(Any storage medium presenting an `S3 like` interface)*
+- **GCP Storage Bucket**
+- **Azure Storage Container**

+If you wish to use S3-compatible storage, we have tested AWS S3, NooBaa, and Minio successfully.
+Using NooBaa or Minio enables migrations when Cloud Provider connectivity isn't possible, or if self-hosting is desired for other reasons.

+GCP Storage Buckets and Azure Storage Containers have also been tested successfully.
+We recommend provisioning Object Storage on the same Cloud Provider where OpenShift clusters are running to avoid additional data costs and increase access speeds.

+## S3 Object Storage

+This section covers setup of S3 Object Storage on these providers:
+ - NooBaa S3
+ - AWS S3

-### Object Storage Setup with NooBaa
+### S3 Object Storage Setup with NooBaa

 NooBaa can run on an OpenShift cluster to provide an S3 compatible store for migration scratch space.
 We recommend loading NooBaa onto the destination cluster.
+NooBaa is especially useful when clusters don't have network connectivity to AWS S3.

 1. Download the noobaa v1.1.0 CLI from https://github.com/noobaa-operator/releases.
 2. Ensure you have available PVs with capacities of 10 Gi, 50Gi.
 The NooBaa installer will create PVCs to consume these PVs.